Graduate Certificate in Hotel Management

 Level 7

-This paper provides students with the opportunity to demonstrate an advanced knowledge and understanding of various marketing / management / accounting theories and practices applicable to profit and/or non-profit organisations, which reflect the key contemporary issues faced by organisations.
-Students will be able to identify, consolidate and evaluate strategic issues studied in earlier parts of the degree and within the current business environment.
+This aim of this paper is to provide students with the opportunity to demonstrate an advanced knowledge and understanding of various theories and practices applicable to profit and/or non-profit organisations, which reflect the key contemporary issues faced by organisations.

 MAN734 Strategic Management